phetsims/natural-selection/doc/implementation-notes.md

 PhET-iO is a PhET product that is described at https://phet-io.colorado.edu.
 If you're not familiar with PhET-iO, you can skip this section, which describes patterns used in the PhET-iO instrumentation of this sim.

 **PhetioGroup is encapsulated**: `PhetioGroup` is the mechanism for managing dynamic elements.
-The dynamic elements in this sim are of instances of `Bunny` and `Wolf`.
+The dynamic elements in this sim are instances of `Bunny` and `Wolf`.
 Instances of `Bunny` are created by `BunnyGroup`, which is private to `BunnyCollection`.
 Instances of `Wolf` are created by `WolfGroup`, which is private to `WolfCollection`.
 This pattern of using a "Collection" wrapper hides the details of PhetioGroup from all other parts of the simulation.

 ***IO Types delegate to Core Types**: IO Types are PhET-iO mechanism for handling serialization of elements that are instances of Core Types.
 For example, `BunnyIO` is the IO Type that serializes the `Bunny` Core Type.
 Throughout this simulation, IO Type delegate serialization to their associated Core Types.
 This ensures that the API of the Core Type is not violated by acccessing private members.